Interested in more information?

-No, you do not have to see a therapist at the Catalyst Center to work with Adrienne Long, PMHNP or participate in our KAP program.
-Adrienne believes in the importance of collaborating with your existing team.
+No, you do not have to see a therapist at the Catalyst Center to work with Adrienne Long, PMHNP or participate in our Ketamine-Assisted Psychotherapy program.
+If you are interested in psychiatry support, Adrienne believes in the importance of collaborating with your existing team.

 Clients participating in our KAP program will engage in preparation, ketamine treatment, and integration sessions with a KAP team therapist.
 Sarah Long, PsyD and Allison Kavilas, MFTC typically work with KAP clients who struggle with eating disorders, but it is not necessary to do so.
 The most important thing is for our clients to feel that their KAP therapist is the best fit.

 How long will I be in therapy?